 Here are some ideas to help you create inspired automated emails:

 Your welcome emails don’t have to be limited to when someone first signs up to your mailing list.
-You can send emails ‘welcoming’ a customer to a product they’ve bought, just like Apple do with the iPad air:
+You can send emails ‘welcoming’ a customer to a product they’ve bought.
+Just like Apple do with the iPad air:

 As well as driving new subscribers to your site, automated emails can also be used to drive customers back to your site after they’ve made a purchase.
 This can be done by sending a simple thank you email:

-In this email from EE, rather than just thanking the customer for their order, they have explained some of the benefits that their service offers, and provides a link for customers to find out more.
+In this email from EE, rather than just thanking the customer for their order, they have explained some of the benefits that their service offers, and provide a link for customers to find out more.
 This is more likely to encourage customers to re-visit the website.
 You can also use these emails to ask your customers to leave a review or to give them a discount on a future purchase.

 Although it’s nice to send a birthday email, there are also some other significant dates you can use to trigger an automated email (without having to ask your subscribers for lots of personal information).
 For example, you can congratulate your subscriber on being a customer with you for a year, just like Rent the Runway do: